Sturdy-Subnet/sturdy-subnet/docs/validator.md

  - [Synthetic](#synthetic-validator)
  - [Organic](#organic-validator)

+Before we get to the differences between them, and how to set each of them up, we must first ensure we have a connection to the Ethereum network.

+#### Connecting to Ethereum
+All validators are required to have a connection to an Ethereum RPC to handle requests.
+It is required to interact with relevant smart contracts in order to perform certain operations i.e. calculate miner allocation yields.

+##### Preparing Environment
+The next step involves interacting with an API.
+We've provided an [.env.example](../.env.example) file which should be copied as a `.env` file in the root of this repository before proceeding.

+##### Connecting to a Web3 Provider
+We recommend using a third party service to connect to an RPC to perform on-chain calls such as [Infura](https://docs.infura.io/dashboard/create-api) and [Alchemy](https://docs.alchemy.com/docs/alchemy-quickstart-guide#1key-create-an-alchemy-api-key) (click on hyperlinks links for documentation) by obtaining there API key and adding their URL to the `.env` file under the `WEB3_PROVIDER_URL` alias.

 ## Synthetic Validator
 This is the most simple of the two.
 Synthetic validators generate dummy (fake) pools to send to miners to challenge them.
 To run a synthetic validator, run:
 #### Starting the validator - without PM2